-The Aboriginal Skills and Training Strategy (ASETS) is the federal government’s successor strategy to the the Aboriginal Human Resources Development Strategy (AHRDS) and is designed to help improve the employment opportunities of Aboriginal peoples and enable them to fully participate in the Canadian economy in relationship based on mutual trust, respect and openness.
+The Indigenous Skills and Employment Training Strategy (ISETS) is the federal government’s successor strategy to the Indigenous Human Resources Development Strategy (AHRDS) and is designed to help improve the employment opportunities of Indigenous peoples and enable them to fully participate in the Canadian economy in a relationship based on mutual trust, respect and openness.

 The overall vision of the Employment and Training Program is for all Brokenhead Ojibway Nation members to access the skills necessary to reach their employment and career goals for a sustainable future.